 Want to work outside?
 Get in the driver’s seat and build your future as an in-demand heavy equipment operator!
 Experience what it’s like to operate a bulldozer and excavator in our high-tech Caterpillar Simulators!
 Earn the Heavy Equipment Operator Level 1 credential in just 16 weeks of online classes and 44 hours in the seat of a CAT simulator.
 Invest in yourself and improve your earning potential!
-Guaranteed interviews with participating local employers.
-Call us today to enroll!
+Core and Level 1 must be taken at the same time.

 Basic Contractor’s Pre-Licensing Class